cgp-2017/blog/_posts/2017-01-15-improved-enemy-AI.md

   - with the follow.js script attached

 ### What we are about to add to the AI programmed in the follow.js script:
-- random walking
-- a set of if statements to customise the enemy behaviour with the following parameters
-  - idle_walking?
-  - is_following?
-  - range?
-  - speed(?)

-### What's the result?
 You will have a customisable enemy behaviour script you can add to different enemy types and then set up so they behave very differently from each other without changing the script itself:

 - one enemy could always be following you